tomasdms/video-interview-instructions/README.md

 - Details of “people’s hands” while working
 - Details of their eyes
 - Camera “follows someone from behind” while they walk in the office.
-- Same 2-3 people talking to each other from 2-3 different angles. (fin 2 or 3 diffenet groups)
+- Same 2-3 people talking to each other from 2-3 different angles. (fin 2 or 3 different groups)

 ## Footage Upload:
 In order to complete the project is your job to upload the footage to our platform within 24hs of the shoot being completed.
 Depending of your internet connection speed this might take several hours, so please have this in mind and start the upload process as soon as you can.
 You will receive an email with Upload credentials prior to the shoot.